vishakharoman14/Nexora-AI-/README.md

 # React + Vite

+#Nexora AI is a next-generation AI assistant designed to simplify work and automate tasks.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: